 4. You get a smooth natural ride that is similar to a road bike

 5. Price wasn’t particularly considered as it was the quality of the bike and monitor was seen as most important to get the best results from indoor training.
-The only bikes I’ve come across the Diamondback Fitness 510IC or the BBladez Fusion GS Indoor Cycle priced below $800 but there are concerns with its’ overall reliability.
+The only bikes I’ve come across the Diamondback Fitness 510IC or the Bladez Fusion GS Indoor Cycle priced are more affordable but there are concerns with its’ overall reliability.

 The console measures resistance level, time elapsed, RPM, watts, calories, heart rate (when you supply a polar compatible strap), distance (the distance measured on the computer is not miles or kilometres).